 This service may be provided in the person's home or in the community.
+Companion services may be rendered by a legally responsible person or relative only when it is being participant-directed.

 The unit of service shall be fifteen (15) minutes of Companion Service provided to the person.
 The number of units per visit must be indicated on the Plan of Care and the Service Authorization Form.
 The maximum number of units that can be authorized may not exceed eight (8) hours daily.
 The amount of time authorized does not include the Companion Worker's transportation time to or from the person's home; or the Companion Worker's break or mealtime.